- Home

 2. Keep all previously issued I-20 from all schools attended including Columbus State Community College, copy of I-94 record from www.cbp.gov/i94, copy of your visa stamp, and any other forms or correspondence to or from the United States Citizenship and Immigration Services.

-- You must have the permission of International Student Advisor before dropping below 12 credit hours at anytime during any semester.
+- You must have the permission from an International Student Advisor before dropping below 12 credit hours at anytime during any semester.

-- It is not permitted to schedule 12 or more credit hours, and then drop a class, bringing the total hours of enrollment before 12 credit hours.
+- It is not permitted to schedule 12 or more credit hours, and then drop a class, bringing the total hours of enrollment below 12 credit hours.

 - The USCIS recognizes the following situations as justifying enrollment at lower than

 the 12 hour minimum.
-If you feel any of this may apply to your situation you must consult with an international
+If you believe any of these situations apply to you, you must

 - Having initial difficulties with the English language.